erichwelz/node_school/README.md

 node_school
 ===========

+Learning NodeJS through:

-Learning NodeJS through coursework on nodeschool.io
+Walkthrough in "The Node Beginner Book by Manuel Kiessling" coursework on nodeschool.io